 Cotton also said Democrats would be to blame for a shutdown, ignoring the fact that Republicans currently hold all three branches of government.

 Debate has raged over the president’s racism in the days since the White House meeting was first reported.

-Speaking on Martin Luther King Jr. Day Monday, King’s eldest son, said: “When a president insists that our nation needs more citizens from white states like Norway, I don’t even think we need to spend any time even talking about what it says and what it is.”
+Speaking on Martin Luther King Jr. Day on Monday, King’s eldest son, said: “When a president insists that our nation needs more citizens from white states like Norway, I don’t even think we need to spend any time even talking about what it says and what it is.”